quasar1357/24_IN_P1/04_OOP.md

 Variables that are declared inside a method, are called **local variables**, and can only be used within this method.
 Their visibility cannot be changed.

 Variables declared inside a class but outside methods are called **instance variables** as they are tied to instances (objects) of the class.
 They are available to all methods of the class.
-To address an instance variable of the current instance, the **"this." keyword** is used, e.g.: `this.points = 3`.
+To address an instance variable of the current instance, the **"this.*" keyword** is used, e.g.: `this.points = 3`.

 Instance variables are typically defined as "private", such that they are only available within the class.
 Using **public variables is not recommended**, as this violates the principle of encapsulation.